TheImagingSource/tiscamera/doc/pages/gstreamer.md

  _Default_: True
 PI: Gain Auto

+- __auto-iris__ - Bool stating if the iris value will be changed or not.
+ _Default_: True
+ PI: Iris Auto - __Iris Properties will only be available when the camera has an addressable iris.__

 - __brightness-reference__ - Image brightness that shall be considered ideal.
 The auto algorithm will try to get within a certain range of this value and adjust exposure/gain to remain within the range.
 The range is +/- 5 of the brightness reference value.
  _Default_ : 128